3/4 Of

 Mixing Up Fractions

 Some folks confuse 3/4 with 1/4 or 1/2.
-Remember: 3/4 is closer to a whole mile than to zero.
+And remember: 3/4 is closer to a whole mile than to zero.
 If your result seems too small, check which fraction you used.

 Forgetting the Decimal Equivalent